systemslab/popper-paper/main.md

 differences between original and recreated environments that might be the root cause of any discrepancies in the results [@jimenez_tackling_2015-1 ; @freire_computational_2012 ;
 @donoho_reproducible_2009].
 Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [saavedra-barrera_cpu_1992 ; woo_splash2_1995].
 A Virtual Machine (VM) can be used to partially address this issue but the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some fields of computer science such as systems research, cannot be accounted for easily [@clark_xen_2004].
 OS-level virtualization can help in reducing this [@jimenez_characterizing_2016].

-One central issue in reproducibility is how to easily organize an article's experiments for readers or students.
-In this work, we revisit the idea of an executable paper [@strijkers_executable_2011], which poses the integration of executables and data with scholarly articles to help facilitate its reproducibility, but look at implementing it in today’s cloud-computing world by treating an article as an open source software project.
-We make the case for using version-contol In particular, we leverage Git, Docker, Ansible and Jupyter notebooks, and use Github, Cloudlab, Binder and Travis as our proof-of-concept infrastructure.
-In this paper we describe in greater detail our convention.
-There are two main goals:
+One central issue in reproducibility is how to easily organize an article's experiments so that readers or students can easily repeat them.
+The current practice is to make the code available in a public repository and leave readers with the daunting task of recompiling, reconfiguring, deploying and re-executing an experiment.
+In this work, we revisit the idea of an executable paper [@strijkers_executable_2011], which poses the integration of executables and data with scholarly articles to help facilitate its reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software project.
+We outline high-level guidelines for organizing an article's artifacts and make all these available with the goal of easing the re-execution of experiments and validation of results.
+There are two main goals for our convention:

  1. It should apply to as many research projects as possible, regardless of their domain.
- 2. It should "work", regardless of the underlying technologies; if not, there's a bug in the convention.

-We look at GassyFS [@watkins_gassyfs_2016] as a research project to which we apply this convention.
+While the use case shown in _Section IV_ pertains to the area of distributed storage systems, our goal is to embody any project with a computational component.
+ 2. It should be applicable, regardless of the underlying technologies.
+In general, Popper relies on software-engineering practices like continuous integration (CI) which are implemented in multiple existing tools.
+Applying this convention should work, for example, regardless of what CI tool is being used.

+By using version-control systems, lightweight OS-level virtualization, multi-node orchestration, continuous integration and web-based data visualization, re-executing and validating an experiment becomes practical.
+In particular, we make the case for using Git, Docker, Ansible and Jupyter notebooks, and use Github, Cloudlab, Binder and Travis as our proof-of-concept infrastructure.

+The rest of the paper is organized as follows. _Section II_ gives an overview of the high-level workflow that a researcher goes through when writing an article following the Popper convention. _Section III_ describes _Popper_ in greater detail.
+In _Section IV_ we present a use case of a project following Popper.
+We discuss some of the central issues in _Section V_, review related work on _Section VI_ and conclude.

 # Overview